zcash/zips/draft-zsf.md

 # Motivation

 The Zcash network's operation and development relies fundamentally on the block reward system inherited from Bitcoin.
-This system currently looks sometihng like this:
+This system currently looks like this:

 - At Every New Block:
-    - Miner and funding streams rewarded a constant amount via unissued ZEC (this constant amount halves at specified heights)
+    - Miner and funding streams are rewarded a constant amount via unissued ZEC (this constant amount halves at specified heights)
-    - Transaction fees `(inputs - outputs)`
+    - Miner is rewarded via Transaction fees `(inputs - outputs)`

 The Zcash Sustainability Fund is a proposed replacement to that payout mechanism, with the relevant parts in *bold* below: